Riverbend

 “While large-scale commercial and institutional projects tend to garner top sustainability honors, more humble single-family residential designs remain one of the most consistent project types for architects practicing in the United States.”

-OPAL named on Forbes List of America’s Top 200 Residential Architects
+OPAL makes Top 200 Residential Architects List

 “We present to you an architects list unprecedented in its scope and diligence, representing firms in 42 states plus the District of Columbia.
 These are the nation’s finest practitioners of the creation of “home,” and the residential specialists best suited to help you build the setting for your life’s most meaningful experiences—all vetted and at your fingertips.”